lynnlangit/gcp-essentials/3_networking/3b_NLB/README.md

 - External TCP/UDP Network Load Balancing can use either a backend service or a target pool to define the group of backend instances that receive incoming traffic.
 - For more see [link](https://cloud.google.com/load-balancing/docs/target-pools)

+---

+## NLB and Cloud Run

+A network endpoint group (NEG) specifies a group of backend endpoints for a load balancer.
+A serverless NEG is a backend that points to a Cloud Run, App Engine, or Cloud Functions service.

+- About serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
+- Overview of Serverless network endpoint groups - [link](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts)
+- For an example, see this [link](https://cloud.google.com/load-balancing/docs/https/setting-up-https-serverless)